OAI/OpenAPI-Specification/DEVELOPMENT.md

 ## Transparency

 The process should be as transparent as possible.
 Sometimes there will be discussions that use customer names, sensitive use cases, and so on.
 These must be anonymized, discussed in a private repository, or conducted offline.
 General discussions should happen on the GitHub issues for this project.

+## Automated closure of issues Process

+In an effort to keep the list of issues up to date and easier to navigate through, issues get closed automatically when they become inactive.

+This process makes use of the following labels:

+* Needs author feedback: the issue has been replied to by the triage team and is awaiting a follow up from the issue's author.
+This label needs to be added manually by people doing triage/experts whenever they reply.
+It's removed automatically by the workflow.
+* No recent activity: the issue hasn't received a reply from its author within the last 10 days since `Needs author feedback` was added and will be closed within 28 days if the author doesn't follow up.
+This label is added/removed automatically by the workflow.
+* Needs attention: The issue's author has replied since the `Needs author feedback` label was set and the triage team will reply as soon as possible.
+This label needs to be removed manually by people doing triage/experts whenever they reply.
+It's added automatically by the workflow.

+## Automated TDC agenda issues Process

+An issue is opened every week, 7 days in advance, for the Technical Direction Committee (TDC), it provides the information to connect the the meeting, and serves as a placeholder to build the agenda for the meeting.
+Anyone is welcome to attend the meeting, or to add items to the agenda as long as they plan on attending to present the item.
+These issues are also automatically pinned for visibility and labeled with "Housekeeping".

+Ten (10) days after the meeting date is passed (date in the title of the issue), it gets closed and unpinned automatically.

 ## Participation